sunilkumartc/data-platform-playbook/docs/data-engineering/lifecycle.md

 # End-to-End Lifecycle

+> "Data freshness is just trust, measured in minutes."

 The data lifecycle encompasses the complete journey from source systems to consumption.
 Understanding this flow is critical for designing scalable, maintainable data platforms.

+> "Every broken pipeline started as 'we'll clean it later.'"

 ## Overview